PUBLIC TRANSPORT IN TENERIFE

-Public transport in Tenerife is well organized.
-The green TITSA buses, also known locally as Guaguas (pronounced: WaWaas) are widely represented on the island.
-It is an excellent way to get from 'A to B'.
+Public transport in Tenerife is excellently organised.
+The green TITSA buses, locally referred to as Guaguas (pronounced "WaWaas"), are widely available across the island and offer an excellent way to travel from 'A to B'.

 The Ten+ card is also valid for the tram in the capital Santa Cruz de Tenerife.

 Apart from the standard Ten+ card, there are also personal day and week cards available.
 With these, you can travel unlimitedly by bus and tram, and they cost €10 and €50 respectively.
 A day card can be useful, for example, if you want to explore Santa Cruz de Tenerife for a day.